SAP-samples/ui5-webcomponents-sample-angular/README.md

 Than press event for ```ui5-button```, ```ui5-togglebutton```, ```ui5-icon``` and ```ui5-link``` should be attached with ```(ui5-press)``` instead of ```(press)```

 ### Configure Angular Build
+When UI5 Web Components are used they include all of their translation files and CLDR data files in the application bundle.
-To build the Angular Application with UI5 Web Components, a custom Webpack configuration should be provided.
+In order to decrease the bundle size of the application a custom Webpack configuration should be provided.

 You can follow the steps described by [this article](https://github.com/manfredsteyer/ngx-build-plus#getting-started).

 The content of the ```webpack.partial.js``` file should be: